OpenKnowledgeMaps/Headstart/README.md

 ## Getting Started

 ### Client
 To get started, clone this repository.
-Duplicate the file `config.example.js` in the root folder and rename it to `config.js`.
+Next, duplicate the file `config.example.js` in the root folder and rename it to `config.js`.

 Make sure to have `npm` version 3.10.10 installed (it comes with Node.js 6.12.0, you can [download installers here](https://nodejs.org/dist/latest-v6.x/)) and run the following two commands to build the Headstart client:

     npm install
     npm run dev